-The case of Jennifer Dulos, a Connecticut woman and mother of five who went missing last May, has just taken a dark turn.
+The case of Jennifer Dulos, a Connecticut woman and mother of five who went missing last May, has just taken another turn.
 On Tuesday, her estranged husband, Fotis Dulos, was charged with her murder, ending months of speculation about how this case would ultimately play out.

 Fotis Dolus was arrested and charged on three counts: capital murder, murder, and kidnapping.
 The charges come in tandem with the discovery of a shallow “human grave” on the property of a members-only club just before her disappearance.
 Fotis’ friend, Kent Mawhinney, was also arrested in conjunction with Dulos' disappearance as a third party.

 Mawhinney reportedly founded the Windsor Rod and Gun club where two members stumbled upon a hole that was 6-feet long and 2-feet wide.
-Jay Lawlor, one of the witnesses who found the grave-shaped hole, also described a blue tarp and bag of limes inside that he unequivocally said were "for trying to rid of a body," according to police records.
+Jay Lawlor, one of the witnesses who found the grave-shaped hole, also described a blue tarp and bags of lime inside that he unequivocally said were "for trying to rid of a body," according to police records.

 Fotis’ girlfriend, Michelle Troconis, was the third party to be charged in the Dulos case.
 She, too, is facing conspiracy to commit murder.